 To start, here's a quick overview for those that aren't familiar with what each bike is and the pros and cons.

 Are you taking up cycling as a way to get some exercise?
-Fixie bikes are known to be one of the best ways to get your daily workout requirements met.
+Fixed gear bikes are known to be one of the best ways to get your daily workout requirements met.
 These bikes do not allow any room for laziness or coasting, as you have to keep pedaling.

-The distinguishing feature of fixie bikes is that they do not have a freewheel mechanism.
+The distinguishing feature of fixed gear bikes is that they do not have a freewheel mechanism.
 Their pedals move forwards and backward when their rear wheels are turning.
 Urban commuters generally prefer fixie bikes because they are convenient to ride.
 Plus, they don't burn a hole in your pocket.

 Pros Of Fixie Bikes